CasadoPedro/SpringBootCampFinalProyect/README.md

 # Bazar Management API

-This Java Spring Boot API provides backend functionality for managing products, clients, and sales for a bazar.
+This Java Spring Boot API provides backend functionality for managing products, clients, and sales for a small shop.

 ## Features